 He was first introduced to Shintaido in 1983, joining a student Shintaido club while studying painting at Wolverhampton Art College.
 He became a Shintaido graduate in 1994, a qualified instructor in 2003, and a Senior Instructor in 2016.
 In 2012 he also attained the rank of third dan in Shintaido bojutsu (the Shintaido brand of quarterstaff practice) making him one of a small number to hold this rank in the UK.

 Pam is married to Masashi and spent a long time studying Shintaido in Japan before they both moved to England.
 She is currently on the Management Committee for British Shintaido.

 Peter Furtado has been practising Shintaido since the early 1980s and has been a qualified Instructor for many years.
-He lives in Oxford and is a long-standing member of the Management Committee for British Shintaido.
+He lives in Stroud and is a long-standing member of the Management Committee for British Shintaido.